Sébastien Desabre: Managerial career

+Desabre coached amateur teams, achieving several promotions.
+He then coached Cannet Rocheville in the south of France.

-Desabre was born in Valence.
-His past managerial jobs include ES Cannet-Rocheville, ASEC Mimosas, Coton Sport and Espérance de Tunis.
+At age 34 he moved to coach in Africa.
+He coached ASEC Mimosas, Coton Sport and Espérance de Tunis.
 He was also head coach of Ismaily SC in the Egyptian Premier League.
-He has also coached Recreativo do Libolo, Dubai Club, JS Saoura and Wydad AC.
+He later coached Recreativo do Libolo, Dubai Club, JS Saoura and Wydad AC.

-In December 2017, prior to the 2018 African Nations Championship competition, he signed a multiple-year contract with the Federation of Uganda Football Associations to manage the Uganda national team at a gross monthly salary of $25,000.
+In December 2017, prior to the 2018 African Nations Championship, he signed a multiple-year contract to manage the Uganda national team.
 He replaced Milutin Sredojević, who left in July 2017 to become coach of the Orlando Pirates.
-On 17 November 2018, the Cranes qualified for the 2019 African Cup of Nations after defeating Cape Verde.
-In November 2018, the Uganda national team was nominated with five others for the CAF Men's national team of the year award 2018.
+In November 2018, the Uganda was nominated with five others for the CAF Men's national team of the year award 2018.

-Uganda qualified for the 2019 Africa Cup of Nations from 21 June until 19 July 2019.
-The team advanced out of Group A, to the round of 16, in second position, behind group leader and tournament hosts, Egypt.
+On 17 November 2018, the Cranes qualified for the 2019 Africa Cup of Nations after defeating Cape Verde.
+The team advanced out of Group A to the Round of 16, in second position, behind group leader and tournament hosts, Egypt.
 However, the team was eliminated after losing 1–0 to Senegal on 5 July 2019.
-The following day, in a statement released by FUFA in Kampala, Desabre's contract with the Cranes was terminated by mutual consent despite the success.
+The following day, Desabre's contract with the Cranes was terminated by mutual consent despite the success.

-On 8 July 2019, Desabre was announced as the new head coach of the Egyptian Premier League club Pyramids FC.
+On 8 July 2019, Desabre was announced as the new head coach of the Egyptian Premier League club Pyramids.
 On 19 January 2020, Desabre rejoined Wydad AC.

+DR Congo

-In 2022, he was appointed coach of DR Congo national football team, replacing the Argentine Héctor Cúper, after DR Congo failed to qualify for the 2022 FIFA World Cup.
-His contract is for four years, with the aim of guiding DR Congo to the 2026 FIFA World Cup.
+In 2022, he was appointed coach of DR Congo national team, replacing the Argentine Héctor Cúper, after DR Congo failed to qualify for the 2022 FIFA World Cup.
+His contract was signed for four years, with the aim of guiding DR Congo to the 2026 FIFA World Cup.
+During the 2026 World Cup qualification, DR Congo defeated both Cameroon and Nigeria in the second round, before achieving a 1–0 extra-time win over Jamaica in the inter-confederation play-offs to secure their second World Cup appearance after 1974.

+Personal life

+Desabre is married and has two sons.